s-macke/starflight-reverse/README.md

 When you dissect the executable it reveals some fantastic internals
  * Forth is a stack machine, with a [reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
 The compiled code keeps this structure.
  * The x86-assembly code consumes less than 5% of the size of the exectuable
- * More than 90% of the executable are actually two-byte pointers.
+ * More than 90% of the executable are actually 16-Bit pointers.
  * 2000 of around 6000 word names, which you would call debugging symbols nowadays, are still in the code, but encrypted.
 This enables us to reverse engineer a high portion of the original source code.
  * The Forth interpreter (not compiler) is still part of the executable and can be enabled
  * The executable is slow.
 Besides of some assembler optimized routines, the code wastes at least 50% of the CPU cycles just by jumping around in the code.